 You will also need to be tenacious and resilient.
 As you start out, and even as you grow your business, there will be highs and lows.
 With the right attitude, you can learn from your mistakes rather than letting them drag you down.
 It may take months before you see results of hard work, you may end up working with a really difficult client, or you might experience scope creep on a project.
 The ability to tough out these hard times with a good attitude will help you move on stronger, with new knowledge in hand.

-2. Take the Time to Prepare Financially
+2. Prepare Financially

 When you transition from a full-time job to starting your own business, it is important to be financially ready.
 As an independent, you determine your bill rate, pay your own taxes, and provide any benefits you require.
 A good rule of thumb to go by is to have enough start-up capital to keep your business running for at least six months without income.
 Be sure to factor in other initial operating costs such as utility charges, project supplies, furniture, and office technology like a computer and printer.